MicrosoftDocs/dynamics-365-unified-operations-public/hr/includes/banner.md

 > [!IMPORTANT]
-> Welcome to the documentation for Microsoft Dynamics 365 for Operations on docs.microsoft.com.
-We are migrating our content here from the Dynamics 365 for Operations Help Wiki.
+> Welcome to the documentation for Microsoft Finance and Operations on docs.microsoft.com.
+We are migrating our content here from the Finance and Operations Help Wiki.